 Additional checked bags or any bags that exceed these allowable weights and dimensions are subject to applicable excess, oversized and/or overweight baggage service charges.
 If you plan to check additional baggage, or baggage that is over the specified size or weight limits, please review the Excess Baggage policy.

 Certain customers are exempt from paying checked baggage service charges for one or more bags within specified size and weight limits.
-Customers traveling with MileagePlus Premier members or dependents traveling with active U.S. military personnel will have the same exemption as the customer whose status provides for the benefit, as long as they are traveling in the same reservation.
+Customers traveling with MileagePlus Premier members or dependents traveling with active U.S. military personnel will have the same exemption as the customer whose status provides for the benefit, as long as they are traveling on the same reservation.
 This exemption will not apply to group reservations including 10 or more customers or when the flight is not operated by United or United Express®.
 Select the appropriate cabin and status in our baggage calculator to show the checked baggage service charges for your itinerary.

 The following size and weight limits apply to checked baggage, based on the ticketed cabin and the traveler's status on the date of travel2: